 Eye Church is dedicated to St Matthew, one of Jesus’s 12 Apostles and was designed by George Basey who was born in London in 1794.
 It took 11 months to build with the first foundation stone laid on 11th May 1846 in the reign of Queen Victoria.

-The church was designed during the times of the the medieval Gothic revival which began in the mid 18th century.
-Buildings such Houses of Parliament, and the infamous Fonthill Abbey in Wiltshire were built in the same style.
+The church was designed during the times of the medieval Gothic revival which began in the mid 18th century.
+Buildings such as the Houses of Parliament and the infamous Fonthill Abbey in Wiltshire were built in the same style.
 At the time it was believed that it was the only appropriate style for a parish church.

 Before the spire was removed there were two bells in the church spire.
 The smaller of the two bells had hung in the previous church for 135 years.

 The smaller bell was 24 inches, weighed 152kg, and was made by Henry Penn of Peterborough in 1712.
 Henry was 27 at the time and seems to have been very busy supplying bells to churches in the local area.
 Between 1709 and 1714 he was also casting a ‘ring’ of ten bells for Peterborough Cathedral.